Popular Weight Loss Diets and a Natural Alternative

 The Dukan Diet involves eating high amounts of lean protein (as opposed to sources of protein that are high in saturated fat).
 Seitan, tofu and tempeh are permitted as vegetarian-friendly options for this protein.
 The general idea is that eating large amounts of protein will help you to feel fuller for longer periods.
 Oat bran, water and a 20-minute daily walk are also part of the plan.
 As with many other diets, the Dukan diet focuses on limiting carbohydrates so that your body begins to burn fat reserves as energy.

-There are four stages of the Dukan diet:
+The four stages of the Dukan diet:

 The Dukan Diet, like many restriction diets, is very prescriptive, which is helpful to some because it does not involve counting calories and weight loss is often relatively fast.
 Low fat and low salt foods are encouraged, which is generally a healthier way of eating.
 However, the first stage prohibits wholegrains, vegetables and fruit which means that vital nutrients may be lacking and vitamin supplementation necessary.
 Many people have found a number of side effects, particularly in the initial stage of the diet, including dry mouth, dizziness, bad breath, insomnia, tiredness, nausea and constipation.
 The Dukan diet lacks so much variety in the initial stages that people are more likely to have the motivation to continue.